liability in ohio car accidents

 Car accidents happen in the blink of an eye.
-They leave chaos in their wakes, and they happen alarmingly often.
+They leave chaos in their wake and they happen alarmingly often.
 In fact, from the beginning of 2021 to mid-2022, the Lima Police Department recorded reports of 1,610 car crashes in Allen County.

 Call (419) 455-1410 or reach us online today for a free consultation.